cherylfernandes07/cherylfernandes07/README.md

 ## Hi there 👋

 Welcome to my page.
+This repo has project on AI/ML and post 2024 technology.
-You can look at some of my UI repos on my other github page as well https://github.com/joanferns00 Its got projects on:
+You can look at some of my UI repos on my other github page for older but more interesting projects https://github.com/joanferns00
+Its got projects on:
 1. react-backbone
 2. u2f-ref-code